YukeWang96/GNNAdvisor_OSDI21/README.md

 >> + `--manual_mode`: If this flag is `True`, it will use the value from the parameter `partSize`, `dimWorker` and `dimWorker`.
 Otherwise, it will determine these three performance-related parameters automatically by `Decider`. **Note that `Decider` will generate two different sets of parameters for input and hidden layers based on a GNN model and the dataset input characters.** In manual mode the value of `partSize`, `dimWorker` and `dimWorker` will be applied to both input and hidden layer.
 >> + `--verbose_mode`: If this flag is `True`, it will print out all the details of configuration for running the experiments.
 >> + `--single_spmm`: If this flag is `True`, it will only profile a single spmm for 200 rounds. with the provided `--dim` as the `D` in `NxNxD`, where `N` is the number of nodes in a graph.
+>> + `--verify_spmm`: If this flag is `True`, it will check the correctness of our SpMM kernel against the CPU reference result.
+Run `./4_verifying.py` for verifying several citation network for neighbor aggregation correctness against CPU reference result.

 **Note**
 > + Accuracy evaluation are omitted for all implementations and each sparse kernels are tested via the `unitest.py`